Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Population of stars

-We classified all \nlc{} light curves based on their shape and the content of their periodogram into these three main classes.
-We find 49 (almost) mono-periodic, 126 multi-periodic, and 24 hybrid pulsators.
-The remaining 17 light curves show variability that does not fall into the three classes. \cite{Stankov2005} classified the stars in their catalogue into similar categories and found a fraction 40\,\% of mono-periodic pulsators.
-However, they already expected this fraction to be lower due to unobserved low amplitude pulsations in the ground-based light curves, which have much higher noise level than the TESS space photometry.
-Our fraction of 24\,\% pulsators with one dominant oscillation mode is in agreement with this expectation.
+Based on the manual classification, we find 49 (almost) mono-periodic, 126 multi-periodic, and 24 hybrid pulsators.
+The remaining 17 light curves show variability that does not fall into the three classes.
+Using $A_\mathrm{var}$ and $P_\mathrm{beat}$ the above introduced quantification for the number of multi-periodic stars stays constant at 124, while we find fewer true mono-periodic stars (33) and more hybrid pulsators (42). \cite{Stankov2005} classified the stars in their catalogue into similar categories and found a fraction 40\,\% of mono-periodic pulsators.
+However, they expected this fraction to be lower due to unobserved low amplitude pulsations in the ground-based light curves, which have much higher noise level than the TESS space photometry.
+Our fraction of 24\,\% (16.5\,\% when using the classification in Fig. \ref{fig:amp_classes}) of pulsators with one very dominant oscillation mode is in agreement with this expectation.

+The stars of the three sub-classes are found across the whole instability region in the HRD.
+While most of the hybrid pulsators are close to or inside of the overlap region of the two instability strips, we find some notable exceptions.
+In particular the distinct group at high $T_\mathrm{eff}$ (see above), hosts two hybrid pulsators.
+A HRD with the stars colour-coded by the classifications is shown in the Appendix Fig.~\ref{fig:HRD_class}.